Tom-Ainsworth/crepchat-frontend/README.md

 - Clicking the cancel button returns to the previos page
 - Clicking the save button saves the new data to the backend, and updated the profile state to match

+### Authentication

+- Logged Out users
+  - Cannot comment, like, follow users or create a post
+  - Cannot properly view the liked or feed pages, and will instead just see all posts displayed

 ### Comments Tests

 - post button in the comments section works as expected, adding the comment to the top of the list, and updating the 'comment_count' state
 - comments_count displays on all pages that feature one or more posts
-- When adding or removing a comment, the comments_count state changes to reflect it, and the backend updates.
+- When adding or removing a comment, the comments_count state changes to reflect it, and the backend updates
 - The comment date is updated when adding or editing a comment
 - When clicking the three dots in the top right of the comment, and menu opens to show an edit and delete button
+- Clicking edit opens the comment up to edit, with the current comment shown.
+Clicking post then saves this comment and the date becomes the updated time
+- Clicking delete removes the comment, adjusts the comments_count state, and moves the other comments to the top in order

 ## Deployment